Boris-Barboris/AtmosphereAutopilot/README.md

   * AoA - angle of attack, degrees.
 Positive for pitch up, yaw right.
 For roll it's the angle between wing chord and airspeed vector, projected on frontal plane.
 * _has csurf_ - is true if Flight Model has found control surfaces on the craft.
 It is important for aerodynamics regressor to know it.
 * Five "trainers", linear regressors.
 They are analyzing craft performance history and try (and fail horribly) to produce linear models of aerodynamic torques and forces.
 Their GUIs are filled with magic numbers you should never need to change.
-* Three "cpu" integer fields.
-If they're blinking in 0-10 diapasone - background thread is active and is busy with regressor code.
 * _Lift acc_ - acceleration, provided by aerodynamic lift in the direction of plane spine.
-* _Slide acc_ - acceleration, provided by aerodynamic lift in the direction of plane right wind.
+* _Slide acc_ - acceleration, provided by aerodynamic lift in the direction of plane right wing.
 * _sum acc_ - vector of total craft acceleration in PhysX reference frame.
 * _pitch gravity acc_ - gravitational acceleration, projected on craft spine vector.
 * _pitch engine acc_ - engines-induced acceleration, projected on craft spine vector.